ddnexus/elastics-doc/source/doc/2-flex/7-Live-Reindex.md

 ### Index Renaming

-The live-reindex process must reindex in new indices, so it will automatically change each index name being reindexed to a new index name.
+The live-reindex process must reindex the data in new indices, so it will automatically create a new index name for each index being reindexed to.

 The names of the new indices will be prefixed with a timestamp similar to the timestamp prepended to the `ActiveRecord` migrations.
 For example for an old index named `my_index` (or an old index already prefixed like `20120805095424_my_index`) it will be something like `20130608103457_my_index` (where the prefix is the current timestamp).

 When the reindex will be completed each old index involved in the reindexing will be deleted and the new indices will be aliased with the original base name (e.g. unprefixed `my_index`).
 That means that your app will continue to use e.g. the `my_index` name, but it will automatically point to the new `20130608103457_my_index` index.
-No intervention is required on your side, but no surprise when you will inspect a document with a prefixed index name.
+No intervention is required on your side: you will continue to use the old index basename everywhere in your code and templates, but no surprise when you will inspect a document with a prefixed index name.

 > You can always get the original basename, by calling `index_basename` on any elasticsearch document structure.

-> All the write, delete and bulk operations made by the process that is running the live-reindex will automatically rename the index to the current timestamped index name.
-Any other process running udring the live-reindex will write, delete and bulk on the old index/indices, so no automatic renaming is needed.
+> All the index, delete and bulk operations made by the process that is running the live-reindex will automatically rename the index to the current timestamped index name.
+Any other process running during the live-reindex (e.g. your live app) will index, delete and bulk on the old index/indices, so there will be no automatic renaming.

 ### Tracking Changes

 During the reindexing, your live app may change some document in the old index/indices.
 The changes made to the old index/indices by the live processes are tracked in a redis list and will be indexed at the end of the reindexing.
 If you configure an `on_each_change` block within the reindex method it will receive (also) the changes done during the reindexing, so giving you the chance to update the new index/indices consistently with the change in the old index/indices {% see 2.7#id2 on_each_change %}.

-> All the write, delete and bulk operations made by the process that is running the live-reindex don't need to be tracked because they are performed directly on the new index/indices.
+> All the index, delete and bulk operations made by the process that is running the live-reindex are not tracked because they are performed directly on the new index/indices.

 If your indices may get modified by some custom method, by other applications or by some elasticsearch river (none of which uses the above methods), the changes during the reindexing will not be tracked, hence will not be mirrored to the new index/indices.
 In that case, you must explicitly keep track of the changes by using the `track_change` or the `track_external_change` methods.
 Pease, take a look at the code and if you need some assistance, send me an email.